juliomrqz/statusfy/docs/config/README.md

 - Type: `object`
 - Default: `undefined`

-Define the external Support Sites your users can access in order to receive updates from other sources you may want to provide.
+Define the external Support Sites your users can access to receive updates from other sources you may want to provide.

 You must define a value for each language your system supports: